Islandora/documentation/docs/installation/docker-available-configuration.md

 file that contains the changes you've made.

 !!!
 Warning "Changing this after installation has consequences"
     If you are indexing RDF metadata in Fedora and/or a triplestore, please be aware of the implications of changing this once you have installed.
 By changing your domain, all of the subjects of your triples will be incorrect and you will have to reindex.
-There are `make` commands to streamline this proccess, but if you have lots of data it can potentially be costly in terms of time and effort.
+There are `make` commands to streamline this process, but if you have lots of data it can potentially be costly in terms of time and effort.

 ### REPOSITORY